 some parameters of the ranging block structure and the ranging round may be updated by the next higher

 layer.
-For each parameter update, the next higher layer shall indicate the index of a future ranging block
+For each parameter update, the new parameters take effect in the ranging block indicated by the next higher layer.

-when the new parameters become effective.
 How the next higher layers of an initiator and a responder synchronize the parameters and the effective time is beyond the scope of this standard.